Measuring the Effectiveness of Accounts Payable

 - Invoices that don’t contain all required information,

 - Differences between product quantities or prices, and

 - Goods that have been invoiced but never received

 Understanding where the majority of exceptions in your department come from aids in targeting and handling them faster.
 With paper processes or partial automation, these exceptions can be near impossible to manage in a timely manner.
 This is where the beauty of high-level automation shines.

 Easier Exception Handling

-AP Automation provides much greater transparency between departments as well.
-The purchase-order-to-payment-process can be tracked with greater efficiency than in previous manual processes.
-This should virtually eliminate the problem of invoicing goods that have not been received.
+The purchase-order-to-payment process can be tracked with greater efficiency than in previous manual or low-level processes.
+With the ability to perform both two- and three-way matching, this should virtually eliminate the problem of paying for goods that have not been received.